briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     safety glazing material, incorporating, during the manufacturing process, the capacity to reflect or reduce the transmission of light.

-    7. _(7)_ “Chauffeured limousine” means a motor vehicle that is designed to carry nine or fewer passengers and is operated for hire on an hourly basis pursuant to a prearranged contract for the transportation of passengers on public roads and highways along a route under the control of the person hiring the vehicle and not over a defined and regular route.
-“Prearranged contract” means an arrangement, made in advance of boarding, to provide transportation from a specific location in a chauffeured limousine at a fixed rate per hour or trip.
-“Chauffeured limousine” does not include any vehicle that is used exclusively in the business of funeral directing.
+    7. _(7)_ "Chauffeured limousine" means a motor vehicle that is designed to carry nine or fewer passengers and is operated for hire on an hourly basis pursuant to a prearranged contract for the transportation of passengers on public roads and highways along a route under the control of the person hiring the vehicle and not over a defined and regular route.
+"Prearranged contract" means an arrangement, made in advance of boarding, to provide transportation from a specific location in a chauffeured limousine at a fixed rate per hour or trip.
+"Chauffeured limousine" does not include any vehicle that is used exclusively in the business of funeral directing.
     (OAC 4501-41-02)